5 Best Wading Staff – Which To Choose & Why You Need One

 The Aventik Foldable Wading Staff is a great multipurpose staff for an affordable price.
 This aluminum staff breaks down into four sections and has a place to mount a GoPro camera!
 It can even double as a hiking pole once you leave the water.
 This pole is 55 inches when fully extended!

-Some of the best aspects of this staff are that it’s a really affordable option, it folds down to around 12 inches, and comes with a pouch and elastic strap for your waist.
+Some of the best aspects of this staff are that it’s a really affordable option, it folds down to around 12 inches, and it comes with a pouch and elastic strap for your waist.
 An added safety feature is that it has a four-foot marker to show you may be getting a bit deep.

 One of the only downsides of the staff is that it doesn’t have an adjustable height!

-Folstaf – Classic F34 (Made In USA)
+Folstaf – Classic F34 – My Best Quality Pick!

-The F34A is the 41″ length option, F34B is the 50″ length, and the F34C is the longest at 59″.
-All three lengths are available also with a camera mount grip option at the end of the cork handle.
+The F34 is the 41″ length option, the F34B is the 50″ length version, and the F34C is the longest at 59″.
+All three lengths are also available, with a camera mount grip option at the end of the cork handle.

 Hammers Collapsible Wading Staff

 Hammers Collapsible Wading Staff is another affordable option.
 It’s made of aluminum and is only 3/4 inch wide.
-It’s not overly thick, so you’re not going to feel as if you’re lugging around a massive staff and you have no place to put it!
-Plus, it folds down to 12 inches long and has a nylon case that you can easily attach to your pack or your waders.
+It’s not overly thick, so you’re not going to feel as if you’re lugging around a massive staff, and you have no place to put it!
+Plus, it folds down to 12 inches long and has a nylon case that you can easily attach to your pack or to your waders.

 Wading Staff – Frequently Asked Questions